-We began with a Marshall Rosenberg quote that foreshadowed where we, Gary and I, were going with the Communication and Empathy curriculum.
+We began with a Marshall Rosenberg quote that foreshadowed where Gary and I went with the Communication and Empathy curriculum.

 “The more we connect with the feelings and needs behind our words the less frightening it is to open up to people.”
 One of the guys wrote the quote on the board for us.

 Because of what has been brought up a couple of times here about issues like being forgotten, I came up with a few sentences that address the problem of visitors not showing up a la Non-Violent Communication as a way to lead into today’s class.